Chronicles of Barsetshire: Criticism

 The series has been subject to criticism regarding its plot development.
 The Saturday Review (1861) wrote that "[T]he plot of Framley Parsonage is really extremely poor", going so far as to say "Mr Trollope is not naturally a good constructor of plots".
-Similarly, critic Walter Allen claimed Trollope has "little skill in plot construction", while Stephen Wall suggested the outcome of The Small House at Allington "is visible early on".
+Similarly, critic Walter Allen claimed that Trollope has "little skill in plot construction", while Stephen Wall suggested the outcome of The Small House at Allington "is visible early on".

 Trollope was also criticised, particularly by contemporary reviewers, for his intrusive narrative voice throughout the series.
 In her essay, Mary Poovey draws on an example from The Warden, where Trollope offers his own insight into the character of Archdeacon Grantly – "our narrative has required that we should see more of his weakness than his strength".
 The Saturday Review (1861) refers to this as his "petty trick of passing a judgment on his own fictitious personages", while The Leader (1855) argued that because of such judgement "the 'illusion of the scene' is invariably perilled".
 Similarly, Henry James referred to Trollope as having a "suicidal satisfaction in reminding the reader that the story he was telling was only, after all, make-believe".
 However, Andrew Wright notes that at the time, it was not uncommon for authors to incorporate their own voice into their stories, and thus criticism such as that of James took issue not with the "intrusiveness, but arbitrariness" of Trollope's voice.
 As these novels started being appreciated as a series however, Mary Poovey notes a shift away from this point of criticism.
 She suggests this was both "a response to changes in Trollope's novelistic practice" and "a departure from an earlier critical consensus" regarding the use of a personal, narrative voice.

 Adaptations

 TV series

 In 1982, the BBC released The Barchester Chronicles – a television adaptation of The Warden and Barchester Towers directed by David Giles.
 The cast featured Nigel Hawthorne as the Archdeacon, Donald Pleasence as Mr Harding, Geraldine McEwan as Mrs Proudie and Alan Rickman as Mr Slope.
 The series consisted of 7 episodes, released originally on BBC 2 between 10 November and 22 December 1982.
-The first 2 episodes were dedicated primarily to The Warden while the remaining 5 covered Barchester Towers.
-In 1983, it received the BAFTA award for Best Design and was nominated for 7 others, including Best Drama Series.
+The first two episodes primarily covered The Warden while the remaining five covered Barchester Towers.
+In 1983, it received the BAFTA award for Best Design and was nominated for seven others, including Best Drama Series.

 In 2016, Doctor Thorne was adapted for television as a 3-part mini-series.
-In the UK, it was released on ITV between the 6–20 March 2016.
-It was directed by Niall MacCormick and written by Julian Fellowes, who also created Downton Abbey.
+In the UK, it was released on ITV between 6–20 March 2016.
+It was directed by Niall MacCormick and written by Julian Fellowes.